bwaggone/ITGMania-APWorld/README.md

 ### Step 2: Generate Multiworld Seed
 1. Provide your generated `[PlayerName].yaml` to the multiworld host or place it into the Archipelago `Players/` directory.
 2. If custom song pools are used, the generator will parse player YAMLs and build the unified song catalog automatically.
 (If no custom song pool is configured, it falls back to **Club Fantastic Seasons 1 & 2**).
-3. Generate the seed.
+3. Generate the multiworld seed.

 ### Step 3: Connect & Play
-1. Ensure your `archipelago.ini` has the correct `Host` and `Slot` name.
+1. Ensure your `Save/Archipelago/archipelago.ini` has the correct `Host` and `Slot` name for the generated room.
 2. Launch ITGMania.
 The client module will connect to the server in the background.
-3. On `ScreenSelectMusic`, change your sort to **Preferred** to view your unlocked Archipelago song wheel.
+3. Unlocked charts will sync to your game automatically as you receive them.
 4. Clear songs and achieve score thresholds to send checks and receive progression items!

 ---